sachinsancheti1/slidifyGokulGardens/index.md

 >* The home is semi-furnished and has all the amenities that will be true to good living at a budget.
 >* The home in Gokul Gardens is supported by 2 sumps of 2,000 litres each.
 The kitchen is fully furnished with granite tops and modular fittings.
 >* A large portico and open spaces allows 1 cars and two-wheelers to be parked.
 A nice sitout on the 1st floor looks into the Western Ghats in the distance.
+>* Eco-friendly home which is made up of German technology bricks for state of the art insulation

 ---  &custbg bg:"./assets/img/IMG_8258-copy.jpg"